 - Primary care (COMP 2 teaching and GP teachers’ workshop)

-As of 2013/14 year, First and second year dental students now have a dedicated handset.
+First and second year dental students now have a dedicated handset.

 Examples of use within BDS programme include: